Louisiana's new enhanced child safety seat law taking effect August 1

 If parents have questions about height or weight limitations, they can always refer to labels on the side of the seat.

-“The law that has been put in place for 2019 definitely provides more protection for our children and the way we travel,” said Sergeant Martey.
+“The law that has been put in place for 2019 definitely provides more protection for our children and the way we travel,” said Sergeant Matey.

 But the new rule won't make the installation any easier.
-Sergeant Martey says every seat is different every car is different.
+Sergeant Matey says every seat is different every car is different.

 Parents with questions or in need of assistance can go to any state police stations across the state.
 For more information on the new seat belt law, click here.
 For State Police Stations listed by region, click here.